Nikolai Valuev: First reign as WBA heavyweight champion

-In 2005, Valuev squared off with WBA heavyweight champion John Ruiz, and won a twelve-round majority-decision, becoming both the tallest (7 ft or 2.13 m) and heaviest (323 lbs or 147 kg) champion in boxing history.
+In 2005, Valuev squared off with WBA heavyweight champion John Ruiz, and won a twelve-round majority-decision, becoming both the tallest (7 ft or 2.13 m) and heaviest (324 lbs or 147 kg) champion in boxing history.

 Valuev vs. Chagaev

 The title defense was held on 14 April 2007.
 Chagaev defeated Valuev by a majority decision (117–111, 115–113 and 114–114).

 Valuev changed trainers, from Manuel Gabrielian to Alexander Zimin, who coached the old Soviet Union amateur boxing team.
 On 29 September 2007, Valuev won against Jean-Francois Bergeron in Oldenburg, Germany, by a 12-round unanimous decision (118–111 on all three cards).

-Second reign as WBA champion
+Between title reigns

 Valuev vs. Liakhovich

 On 16 February 2008, in a title eliminator, Valuev defeated former titleholder Siarhei Liakhovich, winning every round at the Nuremberg Arena in Germany.
 The victory earned Valuev the right to face Chagaev for the WBA title again, the only man who had defeated him in his boxing career.

+Second reign as WBA champion

+Valuev vs. Ruiz II

 He was scheduled to face Chagaev for his WBA title on 5 July 2008, but Chagaev pulled out with an injury.
 Valuev instead fought John Ruiz for the vacant title on 30 August 2008 and the WBA decided to make Chagaev "Champion In Recess".
 Valuev defeated Ruiz by unanimous decision to regain the WBA heavyweight championship, with Valuev and Chagaev set to fight no later than 26 June 2009 to determine whom the WBA regarded as their champion.
+The scores were 114–113, 116–113, and 116–111.
+The result was initially declared a split decision win for Valuev with the 114–113 score by ringside judge Takeshi Shimakawa was announced in favor of Ruiz rather than for Valuev.
+One of the scorecards had the names of the fighters in opposite order, resulting in the confusion.
+The decision was once again unpopular with the live crowd, as some booed the outcome, much like in the first bout.